Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ## Steps

 ### Creating MUD project
-To start off let's create your MUD project from a template by running the following pnpm command.
+To start, create your MUD project from a template by running the following pnpm command.
 Choose vanilla template when asked.

 ```bash
 pnpm create mud@next *my-project*
 ```

-Template MUD project is a simple counter example, that we will use to demonstrate how we can call functions and recive informations from MUD in GODOT.
+Template MUD project is a simple counter example that we will use to demonstrate how we can call functions and receive information from MUD in Godot.

-make sure to run following command at least once.
+Make sure to run following command at least once.
-If it succeds you can close it.
+If it succeeds, you can close it.

 ```bash
 cd *my-project*